 Security can be a big problem for many small businesses, largely because hackers know that most companies of this size don’t impose tough security measures.
 Especially now that most businesses are facing work from home or hybrid work environments.

-So many small businesses lack the knowledge about the threat out there, or they perceive cost of being protected to be too high.
+So many small businesses lack the knowledge about the threat out there, or they perceive the cost of being protected to be too high.

 And internet bots don’t care how small the business is...